skykunnu/React-Projects/README.md

 # 1.> ⁡⁣⁣CDN- Content Delivery network⁡

-It is a distrbuted network of servers that cache web content closer to users, improving performance and reduncing loading times.
+It is a distrbuted network of servers that cache web content closer to users, improving performance and reducing loading times.

 -- How a CDN Works: